torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 ==========

-Kernel developers working on confidential computing for virtualized environments in x86 operate under a set of assumptions regarding the Linux kernel threat model that differ from the traditional view.
-Historically, the Linux threat model acknowledges attackers residing in userspace, as well as a limited set of external attackers that are able to interact with the kernel through various networking or limited HW-specific exposed interfaces (USB, thunderbolt).
-The goal of this document is to explain additional attack vectors that arise in the confidential computing space and discuss the proposed protection mechanisms for the Linux kernel.
+Kernel developers working on confidential computing for virtualized environments in x86 operate under a set of assumptions regarding the GNU/Linux kernel threat model that differ from the traditional view.
+Historically, the GNU/Linux threat model acknowledges attackers residing in userspace, as well as a limited set of external attackers that are able to interact with the kernel through various networking or limited HW-specific exposed interfaces (USB, thunderbolt).
+The goal of this document is to explain additional attack vectors that arise in the confidential computing space and discuss the proposed protection mechanisms for the GNU/Linux kernel.

 Overview and terminology
 ========================